redis-stack/redis-stack-docs/docs/stack/about/index.md

 * View performance metrics for your Redis instance with the Overview tool
 * View data structures visually with the Browser tool
 * Manage basic properties of your Redis cluster such as cluster node timeout, IP, or port with the Cluster Management tool
-* Run commands with a REPL (read-eval-print-loop) the CLI tool
+* Run commands with a read-eval-print-loop (REPL) the CLI tool
 * Analyze memory usage with the Memory Analysis tool
 * Identify and troubleshoot bottlenecks with the Slowlog tool
 * Edit the configuration of your Redis instance with the Configuration tool

 ## Redis Stack license